TREASURIES-Europe woes push Treasury 10-yr yield to 60-yr low

 "The U.S. economy is looking okay but not great," Russell's Wood said.

-In a recent Reuters poll, economists expected U.S. employers to have added 150,000 jobs in May, up from 115,000 in April, while the unemployment rate likely held steady at 8.1 percent.
+In a recent Reuters poll, economists expect U.S. employers likely added 150,000 jobs in May, up from 115,000 in April, while the unemployment rate likely held steady at 8.1 percent.
 (Editing by James Dalgleish)

 * OSI Systems announces pricing of upsized $250 million convertible senior notes due 2022